 - Romaine lettuce (Lactuca sativa var. longifolia) is sometimes known as cos lettuce.
 It has crisp, textured leaves with prominent veins running down the center.

 While there are differences in how the various categories of lettuce are planted and harvested, all lettuces are cool-weather vegetables that grow best when days are short and nights are long.
-In many regions, it is planted twice during each growing season — once in the spring immediately after the danger of frost has passed and then again in the early fall for a late-fall to early winter harvest.
+In many regions, it is planted twice during each growing season — once in the spring immediately after the danger of frost has passed and then again in late summer or early fall for a late-fall to early winter harvest.
 In other regions with just the right climate, lettuce can be planted at various times to provide a harvest for most of the year.

 Because the looseleaf lettuces are "cut-and-come-again" types that continue to produce new leaves after harvest begins, they are a good choice for home gardens.
 The head lettuces must fully mature into well-defined heads before harvesting.
 They take up a fair amount of space in the garden, and if pests or diseases strike, the entire head is ruined.
 Head lettuces are worth growing if you have plenty of space, but nearly all gardeners will have good luck with the looseleaf and romaine types of lettuce.